Ritiksharmaji/Java-Spring-Spring-Boot-Hibernate-Code/First_Spring_SpringBoot_Learning_Workspace/Chapter_2_SpringJdbc/Read.md

 -----------
 	step-1: create a maven project name as springjdbc
 	step-2: copy the dependeny spring-core and spring-context from springcore project and past here
-	step-3: go-to maven website and dowandload the spring jdbc dependeny based on version ex-
+	step-3: go-to maven website and download the spring jdbc dependeny based on version ex-
 	 <!-- https://mvnrepository.com/artifact/org.springframework/spring-jdbc -->
 		<dependency>